Quadrupole signature as a kinematic diagnostic to constrain bar properties : implications for the Milky Way: Implication on constraining the MW's bar properties from the quadrupole feature

 \subsection{Building Gaia-like mock datasets}

-Next, in order to investigate any plausible effect of the \gaia-like errors and biases on the robustness of the quadrupole feature as a kinematic diagnostic, we first generate {\it Gaia}-like mock datasets using the snapshots from the sim6 model at different times (thereby for different bar strengths, see Fig.~\ref{fig:Strength_quadrupole_temporal_allmodels_endstep}).
-For each snapshot, we place a hypothetical observer at a Solar-like position at $(-R_{\odot}, 0, z_{\odot})$, and at a bar viewing angle of $\phi_{\rm bar} = 28\degrees$ that imitates the qualitative behaviour of a sample of RGB stars in the \gaia\ DR3.
-Next, we model the errors in measured parallax, radial velocity and proper motion.
-However, for simplicity, we assume that the errors only depend on the assigned apparent magnitude $G$ of the stellar particles.
-We mention that the apparent magnitude is extinction-corrected, however, for this work, we make no attempt to account for the effect of crowding, which might be relevant for spatial locations near the Galactic Centre.
-Each stellar particle is then (randomly) assigned an {\it observed} absolute magnitude $M_G$ and an extinction curve slope $R_G = A_G / E$, based on the same distribution as in the \gaia\ DR3 sample for the 3,725,187 stars within $4\kpc$ (wrt. the Sun) where the sample is mostly uniformly complete.
+Next, in order to investigate any plausible effect of the \gaia\ -like uncertainties and systematic errors on the robustness of the quadrupole feature as a kinematic diagnostic, we first generate {\it Gaia}-like mock datasets using the snapshots from the sim6 model at different times (and thus for different bar strengths; see Fig.~\ref{fig:Strength_quadrupole_temporal_allmodels_endstep}).
+For each snapshot, we place a hypothetical observer at a Solar-like position at $(-R_{\odot}, 0, z_{\odot})$, and at a bar viewing angle of $\phi_{\rm bar} = 28\degrees$ that imitates the qualitative behaviour of a sample of RGB stars in \gaia\ DR3.